filecoin-project/FIPs/FIPS/fip-00XX.md

 - Sectors with higher Quality Adjusted Power as a result of the Sector Duration Multiplier and Quality Multiplier will require higher initial pledge collateral.
 - The minimum sector duration time will increase from 6 months to 1 year and the maximum sector duration will increase from 1.5 years to 5 years.
 The upper bound of [Deal Duration Bounds](https://github.com/filecoin-project/builtin-actors/blob/b5c101ab94f562ba43c1eca31bd1e73c6fc35794/actors/market/src/policy.rs#L33-L35) will increase to 5 years as well.
 - CEL and the community will monitor the network and look to increase the maximum sector duration in a future FIP if network conditions merit, pending community-driven support for such measures.
-- The SDM policy will apply at sector upgrade and extension
+- The SDM policy will apply at sector commitment, replica update, and extension
 - The termination fee cap will scale with the duration multiplier.